Agnisar Kriya & Vahnisara Dhauti – How to Practice, Techniques, Benefits and Precautions

 1. Preparatory Practice: Swana Pranayama (Panting Breath)

-• Sit in Vajrasana (thunderbolt pose) and spread your knees apart while keeping your big toes in contact with each other.
-Place your hands on your knees and keep your head straight.
+- Kneel on the ground in Vajrasana and part your knees a little with your big toes touching each other.
+Rest your hands on your knees, and keep your head upright.

-• Perform this practice for 10 to 20 breaths.
-After one round, relax and breathe normally before starting another round.
+- Do this exercise for 10 to 20 breaths.
+After one round, relax and breathe normally before the next round.

-This preparatory breathing exercise helps to activate the abdominal muscles and prepare them for Agnisar Kriya.
+This warm-up breath serves to wake up the abdominal muscles and get them ready for Agnisar Kriya.

 2. Agnisar Kriya (Activating the Digestive Fire)

-• You can perform Agnisar Kriya in Vajrasana or Padmasana (lotus pose).
-Choose whichever position is most comfortable for you.
+- Agnisar Kriya can be done in Vajrasana or Padmasana (lotus pose).
+Pick whichever position feels the best for you.

-• With your lungs empty, lean forward slightly and straighten your arms, pressing your palms onto your knees.
-Perform Jalandhara Bandha (chin lock) by bringing your chin to your chest.
-Now, rapidly contract and expand your abdominal muscles for as long as you can comfortably hold your breath.
+- Exhale, lean forward and straighten your arms, placing the heels of your hands on your knees.
+Do Jalandhara Bandha by touching your chin to the chest.
+And now tense and relax belly muscles as vigorously as comfortably possible for the longest duration you can comfortably hold your breath.

-• When you feel the need to inhale, release Jalandhara Bandha, sit upright, and take a slow, deep breath.
+- When you need to inhale again, relax Jalandhara Bandha, sit up straight and take a deep breath.

-• Relax and allow your breathing to return to normal before beginning the next round.
+- Unwind and take a few breaths to let your breathing slow to normal before beginning the next round.

 Duration and Frequency